Solution-Focused Violence Prevention Training

 12 CE Credit/Clock Hours are available for this course.

-Please see our Continuing Education Information page for information about CE credits, clock hours, and our accreditations and approvals for psychologists, social workers, counselors, and occupational therapists.
+Please visit our Continuing Education Information page for details on CE credits, clock hours, and our accreditations and approvals for psychologists, social workers, and counselors.
+The Institute for Solution-Focused Therapy offers continuing education credits.
+Click here for more information:

 Psychologists